Pregnancy and HIV

 The WHO recommends that if you breastfeed, breast milk should be the only source of food for your baby for the first six months of life.
 Between months six and 12, it recommends that the baby be introduced slowly to other foods until it is weaned from breast milk at 12 months (assuming the baby is receiving proper nutrition from regular food at that point).
 While breastfeeding, it is important that the mother continue to take her HIV drugs to limit the chances of passing HIV to her baby.

-It is also important not to feed your baby food that has been chewed by someone who is HIV+ (pre-masticated).
-This can spread HIV to your child.
+It is also important not to feed your baby food that has been chewed first (pre-masticated) by someone who is living with HIV.
+Blood in the person's saliva can transmit HIV to your child.

 |What Did You Expect While You Were Expecting?|